 (If you want to skip straight to the summary, click here.)

-The following flights of fancy will be necessarily selective.
+The following flights of fancy will necessarily be selective.
 They cover only what is generally called the ‘production’ stage of producing a book.
 For a normal encyclopaedia, before production can start, the ‘commissioning’ process has to happen.
 In this process, academic editors who are experts in their fields decide what areas they want to cover and then commission articles on those subjects.
 The articles are then reviewed and revised until they meet the requisite quality standard.

 This process alone can take many years for an encyclopaedia of normal length, but one of the few advantages of printing Wikipedia is that the articles already exist.
 And, assuming the publisher wanted to print Wikipedia as it is, we could skip right over assessment of article quality and checking for gaps or gluts in coverage.